farisjarrah/fitness-tracker/README.md

 # fitness-tracker
-Calorie, run and climbing trackers merged into one page.
+Calorie, run and climbing trackers.
 Saves data locally / personal iCloud.
 No ads, no tracking, no external dependencies — just static files you can host anywhere (or open straight from disk).

 ## What it is